antnh6/antnh6.github.io/_posts/2017-08-01-searchproblems.md

 ### Heuristic
  A **heuristic** gives an estimate of how close we are to a goal and is designed for a particular search problem.
 Usually denoted as $$h(x)$$.

- States that are closer to the goal have a lower heuristic value and the goal state has a heuristic value of 0.
+ States that are closer to the goal thus have a lower heuristic value and the goal state has a heuristic value of 0.

 ### Greedy Search
 - follows heuristic, completely ignores costs
 - therefore, it is not always be optimal

 ### A* Tree Search
-- **Idea**: combines UCS and Greedy: methodically check everything that might be optimal but can prove that sth is suboptimal before heading that direction too deep thanks to a heuristic.
+- **Idea**: combines UCS and Greedy.
+If the number of states is bounded, then A* search is compllete.
+The heuristic only helps choose which node to expand first.
     - Example:
         <p align="center">
             <img src="../../img/post-img/reinforcement/search/1.png" height="50%" width="50%">